ramkiran05/ramkiran05/README.md

 ### 🌱 Learning Journey
 Currently, I'm honing my skills in Python specifically for AI and Data Science.
 This journey involves learning about machine learning algorithms, data visualization, and building predictive models.

-### 💞️ Collaboration
-I'm eager to collaborate on various projects, including:
-- **Hackathons**: Competitive coding and problem-solving events.
-- **Webinars**: Sharing and gaining knowledge through virtual seminars.
-- **Business Projects**: Applying AI and data science to solve business challenges.

-If you have an interesting project or idea, feel free to reach out!

 ### 📫 Contact
 You can reach me via email at: [rabi171011@gmail.com](mailto:rabi171011@gmail.com)